graphery/graphane-doc/src/guide/templating/expressions.md

 ## Calling Functions

 You can use functions into the expressions.
-The function return must be used as value for directives
+The function return must be used as value for directives.

 ```html
 <defs g-for="point of data.points()">